TrickyPells/cLASpy_T/docs/source/usage/cmd/cmdline_train.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 * Target field named **'target'** (non case-sensitive): contains the labels for training as integer.
-* Fileds of the features that describe each point.
+* Features that describe each point.

 If X, Y and/or Z fields provided, **they are discard for training**, but re-used to write the output file.